dilshankarunarathne/c-sharp-notes/README.md

 ![](assets/02-data-types.png)

 Each C# types maps to their corresponding .Net types.
 When we compile our application, the compiler will convert our C# types into their equivalent .NET types.

+Double is the default floating point data type in C#.
+If we want a float or a decimal, we need to explicitly tell the compiler that by post-fixing the value with `f` or `m`.